Overview/Home

 One session per account

-If you are also logged into the dashboard as the same user, logging in via an MCP tool will silently sign that dashboard session out, and vice versa.
+If you are also logged into the dashboard as the same user, signing in from an MCP client will silently sign that dashboard session out, and vice versa.
 Use a dedicated account for AI-agent access if you want both running at once.

 Reliability